OgieBen/OkayDocs/README.md

 ### Recommendation/Issues

 - `dataType` should be replaced with `statusCode` while `data` should be replaced with `message` on `authResult`.
-- If the check endpoint `https://demostand.okaythis.com/gateway/check` only check the status of transactions/authentications then, sending the `authParams` field as part of the payload might be an unneseccary overhead.
+- If the check endpoint `https://demostand.okaythis.com/gateway/check` only checks the status of transactions/authentications then, sending the `authParams` field as part of the payload might be an unneseccary overhead.
 - I think `type` should be renamed to `authType` on the **Check/Auth** payload.